Continuous Technological Innovation

 Optical Performance Evaluation of Aerospace Lighting

-• ● Extreme Environment Tolerance: Lighting components show no filament burnout or LED failure in environments of -60℃~80℃ and low pressure, with vibration resistance (20-2000Hz) and impact resistance (1000G acceleration) to ensure long-term stable operation.
+• ● Extreme Environment Tolerance: Lighting components exhibit no filament burnout or LED failure in extreme conditions ranging from -60℃ to 80℃ and low-pressure environments.
+They feature vibration resistance (20–2000 Hz) and shock resistance (1000G acceleration), ensuring long-term stable operation.

 Quick Links